sarand0/Restaurant-Management-System/Readme.md

 <strong>Functional Requirements:</strong>

-* The program shall allow for authentication of a user when he/she tries to log into the system.
+* The program shall allow for authentication of a user when they try to log into the system.
 * The system shall keep track of whether or not a reservation/delivery is current by updating the current order status to ‘Y’ when an order is successfully created and ‘N’